 The second key element is okra.
 I’ll admit it’s can be an acquired taste, but it’s vital here for thickening the gravy.
 Unless you live in the Southern U.S., you’ll likely be using frozen pre-cut okra.
 That’s what I used here and it worked perfectly.
 Take it out of the freezer while you’re doing prep to allow it to thaw a bit.

 The final element is the one that may be most daunting: the roux.
 It’s simply not any form of gumbo if you don’t make a brown roux.
 Hey, I understand your possible aversion.
 I spent years skipping recipes that required roux.
 They require a ton of tending and temperature control to turn out correctly.
-For a gumbo roux, you’re going to be standing at the stove of at least 15 minutes if not more.
+For a gumbo roux, you’re going to be standing at the stove for at least 15 minutes if not more.
 You’ll need to keep whisking and watch your heat so it doesn’t scorch.
 In the end, however, you’re efforts will be rewarded with a deep brown roux that’ll drop a deep flavor bomb into this dish.

 You could just use either chicken breast or thigh, but I like the combo of light and dark meat in this dish.
 You could certainly buy a whole chicken, break it down, and poach that.
 You’d get a deeper flavor in the cooking liquid you use at the end of the recipe and probably save a bit in food cost.

 Chicken, andouille, okra, peppers, onion, celery and tomatoes served over rice

 2 pounds of chicken thigh